tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 ====================================
-WHAT IS IMGUI ADDONS ?
+WHAT IS "IMGUI ADDONS" ?
 ====================================
-It's a collection of "extra imgui widgets" together with an automatic way of "binding" ImGui to a specific openGL library (glfw, SDL2, glut and WinAPI), so that a single cpp "main" file can be used for all of them.
+It's a collection of "extra imgui widgets" together with an automatic way of "binding" ImGui to a specific openGL library (glfw, SDL2, glut and WinAPI), or to the Direct3D9 library, so that a single cpp "main" file can be used for all of them.

-It supports openGL only (==> DIRECTX IS NOT SUPPORTED <==).

 "ImGui Addons" does NOT modify the ImGui library itself in any way (i.e. imgui.cpp, imgui_draw.cpp and imgui_demo.cpp are untouched); it just adds:
 -> the "addons" subfolder.